nss-day-cohort-38/bangazon-ecommerce-web-app-iris-station/README.md

     - View past orders
 - User can Register and login if not already logged in
 - Dark Mode
-    - Just toggle it and see what it does ;)
+    - Just toggle it and see what it does :wink:

 ## Want to use Iris Station?
 Follow the instructions below to run the application.